On This Page

 Please continue to submit feedback through normal Cribl support channels, but assistance might be limited while the features remain in Preview.

-The code examples use Bearer token authentication.
+Code examples use Bearer token authentication.
 Read the SDK authentication documentation to learn how to configure authentication.
-The Permissions granted to your Bearer token must include creating and managing Worker Groups.
+The API Credential (Cribl.Cloud and hybrid) or login credentials (on-prem) that you use to obtain the Bearer token must have the necessary Permissions for the operations in the code examples.

-Replace the variables in the examples with the corresponding information for your Cribl deployment.
+Replace the variables in code examples with the corresponding information for your Cribl deployment.

-For on-prem deployments, to use https in the URLs, you must configure Transport Layer Security (TLS).
+For on-prem deployments, to use https in request URLs, you must configure Transport Layer Security (TLS).

-The configurations in the examples do not include all available body parameters.
-For a complete list of body parameters for each endpoint, refer to the documentation in the API Reference.
+Code examples do not include all available body parameters.
+For a complete list of body parameters for specific endpoints, refer to the documentation in the API Reference.

 The code examples for creating and scaling a Worker Group in Cribl.Cloud include the estimatedIngestRate property, which allows you to configure Worker Groups for optimal performance.
 For each supported estimatedIngestRate value, the following table maps the corresponding throughput and number of Worker Processes: